flexlixrup/TranslateKitSDK/README.md

 ## Showcase

-I created this library for my own Indie apps (download & rate them to thank me!):
+I created this library for my own Indie apps (download & rate them to show your appreciation):

 <table>
   <tr>